View Logs

 Lock icon

-The lock icon indicates that the membership proof for the corresponding log event has been verified.
+The lock icon shows that the membership proof for the log event has been verified.
+Click the icon to open a pop-up with details for independently verifying the event:

 -